 \subsection{Implementation Details}

-We use Pytorch~\cite{paszke2019pytorch} to implement LA-GNNs.
-The generative model CVAE~\cite{sohn2015learning} is implmented with codes\footnote{https://github.com/timbmg/VAE-CVAE-MNIST}.
-The codes of S$^{2}$GC~\cite{zhu2021simple}, LA-GCN, LA-GAT, LA-GCNII, LA-GRAND, and DropEdge-GCN are implemented referring to Pytorch implementation of S$^{2}$GC\footnote{https://github.com/allenhaozhu/SSGC}, GCN\footnote{https://github.com/tkipf/pygcn}~\cite{kipf2017semi}, GAT\footnote{https://github.com/Diego999/pyGAT}~\cite{velivckovic2018graph}, GCNII\footnote{https://github.com/chennnM/GCNII}~\cite{chen2020simple} GRAND\footnote{https://github.com/THUDM/GRAND}~\cite{feng2020grand}, and DropEdge-GCN\footnote{https://github.com/DropEdge/DropEdge}~\cite{rong2020dropedge}.
-Besides, we implement APPNP~\cite{klicpera2019predict} with DGL~\cite{wang2019dgl} version of APPNP\footnote{https://github.com/dmlc/dgl/tree/master/examples/pytorch/appnp}.
-The datasets Cora, Citeseer, Pubmed are downloaded from TensorFlow~\cite{abadi2016tensorflow} implementation of GCN\footnote{https://github.com/tkipf/gcn/tree/master/gcn/data}, and the datasets Chameleon, Squirrel, Actor, and Cornell are downloaded from the implementation of Geom-GCN\footnote{https://github.com/graphdml-uiuc-jlu/geom-gcn/tree/master/new\_data}\cite{pei2020geom}.
+We use Pytorch~\citep{paszke2019pytorch}, PyG~\citep{fey2019fast}, and DGL~\citep{wang2019dgl} to implement LA-GNNs.
+The codes of LA-GCN, LA-GAT, LA-GCNII, LA-G\textsc{RAND} on Cora, Citeseer, and Pubmed are implemented referring to Pytorch implementation of GCN\footnote{https://github.com/tkipf/pygcn}~\citep{kipf2017semi}, PyG implementation of GAT\footnote{https://github.com/pyg-team/pytorch\_geometric/blob/master/examples/gat.py}~\citep{velivckovic2018graph}, Pytorch implementation of GCNII\footnote{https://github.com/chennnM/GCNII}~\citep{chen2020simple}, and Pytorch implementation of GRAND\footnote{https://github.com/THUDM/GRAND}~\citep{feng2020grand} respectively.
+The codes of LA-GCN, LA-GRAND, and LA-GIN on OGB datasets are implemented referring to official OGB implementation\footnote{https://github.com/snap-stanford/ogb/blob/master/examples}.
+The codes of LA-GAT on ogbn-products and ogbn-arxiv are implemented referring to official OGB implementation\footnote{https://github.com/pyg-team/pytorch\_geometric/blob/master/examples/ogbn\_products\_gat.py} and DGL implementation\footnote{https://github.com/dmlc/dgl/blob/master/examples/pytorch/ogb/ogbn-arxiv/gat.py}.
 All the experiments in this work are conducted on a single NVIDIA Tesla V100 with 32GB memory size.
-The operating system behind the Docker where the experiments are running is Red Hat 4.8.2-16.
-And the software that we use for experiments are Python 3.6.8, numpy 1.19.2, sklearn 0.0, scipy 1.5.4, networkx 2.5.1, torch 1.6.0, torchvision 0.7.0, CUDA 10.2.89, and CUDNN 8.0.2.
+The software that we use for experiments are Python 3.6.8, pytorch 1.9.0, pytorch-cluster 1.5.9, pytorch-scatter 2.0.9, pytorch-sparse 0.6.12, pyg 2.0.3, ogb 1.3.2, dgl 0.7.2, numpy 1.19.2, torchvision 0.10.0, CUDA 10.2.89, and CUDNN 7.6.5.